 As a Mum, Karla wants to tell Xavier that life is too short to wake up with regrets, so if you want something, work hard and it will happen.

-Just after this story was first shared, Xavier played his first game of Aus Kick.
+Just after this story was first shared back in 2019, Xavier played his first game of Aus Kick.
 An avid Richmond Tigers supporter, he wore his signed jersey with pride as he took off onto the field and just for a moment, her heart soared.

 She is well aware of the limitations that NF will place on his life, but that doesn’t mean they won’t put up one hell of a fight first.